Revature-Revinsure/Revinsure/STARTUP.md

 ### Post-build Actions
 * S3 profile: S3 Jenkins Profile
-* Files to upload
-  - Source: **/RevinsureAngular/dist/RevinsureAngular/*
+* Source: \**/RevinsureAngular/dist/RevinsureAngular/*
-  - Exclude: Should be blank
+* Exclude: Should be blank
-  - Destination bucket: revinsure
+* Destination bucket: revinsure
-  - Storage class: STANDARD
+* Storage class: STANDARD
-  - Bucket RegionL us-east-1
+* Bucket RegionL us-east-1
-  - Only "Flatten directories" should be checked
+* Only "Flatten directories" should be checked
 * Publish Failure Result Constraint: FAILURE
 * "Don't wait for completion of concurrent builds before publishing to S3" should be unchecked
 * "Do Not Set Build Result on Failure" should be unchecked